FAQs

 My vehicle registration has changed, how do I update it?

-Members who are booked to arrive at any of the Fast check-in campsites will receive a TEXT prior to arrival asking for confirmation of their vehicle registration.
-Please respond to this TEXT to if your vehicle registration is incorrect and provide the accurate vehicle registration.
+Members who are booked to arrive at any of the fast check-in campsites will receive a TEXT prior to arrival asking for confirmation of their vehicle registration.
+Please respond to this TEXT if your vehicle registration is incorrect and provide the accurate vehicle registration.
 Please make sure your details are correct at the time of booking or at least 5 days before arrival.

 Will the Club campsite be secure?